jparise/stale/README.md

 You can find your personal Pinboard API token in your [Settings][].
 It will look like `<pinboard-username>:<long-string-of-hex-values>`.

+### SSL Certificates

+Stale visits each link to verify that it is still active.
+Because most hosts use SSL, it's important for your Python environment to have a current set of SSL certificates.
+Otherwise, the connection attempt might fail with an error like `[SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed`.

+For macOS, you can update your certificates by running this command:

+    /Applications/Python\ 3.7/Install\ Certificates.command

 [latest tarball]: https://github.com/jparise/stale/tarball/master
 [Settings]: https://pinboard.in/settings/password